-As the creators of the indoor cycling category, we’ve asked our cycling experts at Spinning headquarters about everything you need to know to find the right shoe.
-We understand it can be overwhelming to shop all the different bikes, cleats and cycling shoes, so we’re here to help.
+As the creators of the indoor cycling category, we’ve asked our cycling experts about everything you need to know to find the right shoe for your Spinning classes.
+We understand it can be overwhelming to shop all the different bikes, cleats and cycling shoes, so we’re here to help!

-Find the Right Shoe for Your Ride
+Finding the Right Shoe

 - Find the cycling shoe that fits you best.